Amref Health Africa

 The combined world-class expertise and funding resulted in a leading mobile health learning application known as “LEAP,” designed for basic mobile phones which are ubiquitous in Sub-Saharan Africa.

-Through LEAP, community health workers can access continued training through their mobile device, engage in peer learning through social media, strengthen supervision through direct access to supervisors, and updates and campaign messages to rapidly mobilize and respond to outbreaks.
+The LEAP application allows community health workers access to continued training through their mobile device.
+It also helps them engage in peer learning through social media, strengthen supervision through direct access to supervisors, and updates and campaign messages to rapidly mobilize and respond to outbreaks.

 The project has achieved a number of key milestones including: